Arena Name: Trenton Community Gardens Capacity: 948 Built: 1957 Last OHA Game: 1964 Address: 8 Couch Cres. Trenton, ON, K8V 1G8 Ice Surface Size:

 The indomitable @OHLHistory Twitter account started a pandemic project in 2020 of scanning and uploading as many game box scores from league history as possible, and it was they who discovered, while reading about the Oshawa Bowmanville Generals of 1963-64, that the Gens played four home games at the Trenton Community Gardens that season.
-No one that I've ever spoken with knew about it, but the evidence is unassailable, which means that when this pandemic is over, I have a new arena to visit, a mere seven hour round trip from London.
+No one that I've ever spoken with knew about it, but the evidence is unassailable, which meant that the next time I was in the area, I had a new former OHL rink to check out.

 What's the Arena Used for Today?

 The question as to why the Oshawa Generals played four home games a good hour and change away from their home base (more in those pre-401 days), and moreover, four spaced-out games instead of four in a row, remains unanswered.
 But, as far as anyone knows, that was it for Trenton.
 The Oshawa Civic Auditorium opened for the 1964-65 season, and the Gens remained there until moving to the Tribute Communities Centre.